let's not eat ourselves

 I want to be very clear: we are not defunding the police.
 What we are talking about is sustaining the number of police that we have within the police department.
 When I talk to those police officers themselves they tell me they signed up to join the police force to tackle serious crimes and yet what they're being asked to do today is serve as mental health professionals and social workers… What we've seen elsewhere in the country is you can actually move mental health calls out of the police department.
 That can reduce the calls police have to deal with by 20% and in doing so, you can increase police response time to those major categories of crime.

-mamdani is not running for president. again, outside of zionist duress, he speaks of palestine favourably enough that it is not overly naive to consider his verbal capitulations to israel are largely ceremonial (and he’s still used his position to introduce bills against the funding of illegal israeli settlements in palestine).
+zohran mamdani ticks enough boxes ideologically where anyone remotely leftist should be able to recognise that he is someone to get behind and/or learn from. it is not overly naive to consider his verbal capitulations to israel are largely ceremonial. in the past, he’s still used his position to introduce bills against the funding of illegal israeli settlements in palestine).

 the point is now.